THAILAND SOLO TRAVEL HIGHLIGHTS

 - Small group touring, only for solo/single travellers

-Consider arriving a day before the tour starting date, or enjoy a stopover.
-You can relax and refresh after your flight.
+Consider arriving a day before the tour starting date.
 The cost of the additional night/s of stay applies.
 Ask our travel team about this option, and the additional costs.

 Arrive to Bangkok.
 You will be met at the airport by our representative and provided a transfer to our group hotel*.
 While enjoying your stay in Bangkok, you can indulge in some world-class shopping at the famous Siam Paragon shopping mall, savour the sights and smells of Bangkok’s street markets, or perhaps simply take advantage of the hotel’s swimming pool, gym and spa.